Water Intake Calculator

 Is too much water dangerous?

-What about elderly and children?
+What about the elderly or children?

 This information is general guidance.
 Consult doctors, nutritionists, or medical institutions for detailed advice.